 The fascia was traditionally a flat board on which to display the name of the business and was sited between the corbels at the top of the pilasters.
-Many shops in conservation areas do not have fascia boards.
-Where fascias are not present on shops, the introduction of a new one will not normally be supported.
+Many shops in the conservation areas do not have fascia boards.
+Where fascias are not present on shops, the introduction of a new one is less likely to be supported.
 Where a fascia board is not acceptable, it may be appropriate to display a company name by means of individual letters painted or fixed directly onto the face of the building after obtaining the relevant consent.
 Where individual letters are proposed, these should be affixed using non-ferrous fixings to avoid rust streaks staining the face of the building.
 However, where fascias are appropriate, they provide the opportunity to create a distinctive and individual element of the shopfront.
-The following principles should apply:
+The following principles should apply.

 - Cornices should be retained or reinstated as the terminating element of the fascia.
-They should be weather-proofed using lead flashing or a similar material. - The width of the fascia should be restricted within the pilasters and corbels, or line up with the window frame below where corbels are not present.
-Fascia boards should not be larger than 450mm in height and should not exceed 20% of the total shopfront frame height, although each case will be treated on its own merits.
+They should be weatherproofed using lead flashing or a similar material. - The width of the fascia should be restricted within the pilasters and corbels or line up with the window frame below where corbels are not present. - Fascia boards should not be larger than 450mm in height and should not exceed 20% of the total shopfront frame height, although each case will be treated on its own merits.
 In addition, they should be kept well below the cills of first floor windows.
-Fascias should be proportionate to the overall shop front. - The preferred option for signs within the conservation areas is signwriting on the fascia board (where fitted), or individual letters in metal or wood applied directly to the building by means of spacers.
-Light-coloured lettering on a dark background is particularly effective. - Lettering should be contained within the fascia a ratio of 60% fascia height for lettering, with 20% spacing above and below is a guide.
-The signage should not be greater than 75% of the fascia length.
+Fascias should be proportionate to the overall shop front. - The preferred option for signs within the conservation areas is signwriting on the fascia board (where fitted) or individual letters in metal or wood applied directly to the building by means of spacers.
+Light-coloured lettering on a dark background is particularly effective. - Lettering should be contained within the fascia a ratio of 60% fascia height